 - If you haven’t already done so, configure Dart support in WebStorm.

-- Click Create.
+- Click Clone.

 WebStorm takes several seconds to analyze the sources and do other housekeeping.
 This only happens once.
 After that, you’ll be able to use WebStorm for the usual IDE tasks, including running the app.

 If you aren’t using WebStorm, you can use the following command in a terminal window:

 <title>element with a title suitable for your app.
 For example: